Litter is rubbish that has been left in the wrong place. It falls into two main categories:

 Plastic milk bottles are recycled in all Districts in Devon, however if you want to reduce your plastic waste further then why not check to see if there is a milk delivery in glass bottles in your local area.
 One study reckoned that bottles could be reused 40-50 times and then are recycled into more milk bottles at the end of their lives, creating a lovely example of a circular economy.

-It is now becoming normal to use canvas, cloth, jute or polyester bags while out shopping, due to the plastic bag tax.
+It is now normal to use canvas, cloth, jute or polyester bags while out shopping, due to the cost of buying plastic bags.
 Don’t forget to have a spare bag with you in case you buy something you weren’t expecting.

 Your friends and you may be inspired to take practical action about litter and plastic pollution in our seas.
 We have created a useful pack for schools, full of useful advice about organising your own litter pick or beach clean, from sample risk assessments to instructions on how to deal with your waste.
 View our litter pack.